Yahia882/Gemini/readme.md

 2. **VS Code Extension Integration**:

-   - A **Sync Code** command allows users to synchronize the generated code from the VS Code environment with the generated code.
+   - A **Sync Code** command allows users to synchronize the generated code for the app with VS Code environment.
 Any updates or changes to the prompt result in updates to the codebase.

 3. **Customizable Code Generation**: